jonaffrye/6lowpan/README.md

 # 6LoWPAN for UWB communication

-This project was developed during my master thesis with the goal of implementing the 6LoWPAN protocol for [Ultra-Wideband (UWB)](https://en.wikipedia.org/wiki/Ultra-wideband) communication on the [GRiSP 2](https://www.grisp.org/) embedded system, developed by [Stritzinger GmbH](https://www.stritzinger.com/).
+This project was developed during my master’s thesis with the goal of implementing the 6LoWPAN protocol for [Ultra-Wideband (UWB)](https://en.wikipedia.org/wiki/Ultra-wideband) communication on the [GRiSP 2](https://www.grisp.org/) embedded system, developed by [Stritzinger GmbH](https://www.stritzinger.com/).
-It is based on previous work by Gwendal Laurent available on this [git](https://github.com/GwendalLaurent/pmod_uwb) repository.
+This work builds on previous work by Gwendal Laurent available on this [GitHub](https://github.com/GwendalLaurent/pmod_uwb) repository.

 ## Overview